Disaster can strike quickly and without warning. It can force you to evacuate your neighborhood or confine you to your home.

 Children and Disasters

 Disasters can be especially traumatic for children.
 When outside forces upset their established routine, they may become distraught and confused.
 Children need special care during a disaster period.
 For example, if your area is under a tornado watch, explain to your child what a watch is.
 It is important to try not to show fear since this will only cause them greater alarm.
 Stay with your child until all danger has passed.
-One of the child's greatest fears is being left alone or being separated from family.
+One of a child's greatest fears is being left alone or being separated from family.
 They may also fear being hurt or killed during a disaster, and they may think afterwards that the event could happen again.
 When all danger has passed, concentrate on helping your child by asking what he or she is thinking.
 Having them participate in any post disaster recovery operations will help them return to normal.
-Let them know that there is nothing wrong with feeling afraid, and tell them that adults also have fear.
+Let them know that there is nothing wrong with feeling afraid.

 You can help your child be prepared for a disaster by doing the following: